-Does MSHA Allow Mine Operators to Provide Part 46 Training Online?
+Does MSHA Allow Mine Operators to Provide Part 46 and Part 48 Training Online?

 Yes.
 Here’s what 46.4(d) says (note that “computer-based instruction” is explicitly OK’ed):